allhailalona/MediaMagic/README.md

 ## Status
 ⚠️ Currently available in development mode only due to ongoing integration issues with FFmpeg binaries in the production build.
+⚠️ A white screen might sometimes be opened with the main app for no reason...
+Couldn't solve it.

 ## Platform Support
 - ✅ Windows: Fully tested and supported